inertiacreeping/youtubeuploader/README.md

 python youtube_upload.py
 ```

 The script does its rounds every hour, checking for new timelapse videos and uploading them with the correct yesterday date in the title.
-It's like a time machine, but for YouTube uploads!

 ### Features ✨
 - Automatically uploads timelapse videos to YouTube.